CriGoT/idea-badge-tutorial/README.md

 * `code` - the code we received in the query string
 * `grant_type` - the type of OAuth2 flow we are using (in this case as it is a server-side web application, we specify `authorization_code`)

-There are various ways to make HTTP calls in PHP (most notably using cURL), however for readability and ease-of-use, we advise using [Guzzle](http://docs.guzzlephp.org/en/latest/), a popular open-source PHP HTTP client.
+There are various ways to make HTTP requests in PHP (most notably using cURL), however for readability and ease-of-use, we advise using [Guzzle](http://docs.guzzlephp.org/en/latest/), a popular open-source PHP HTTP client.
 If you followed the Getting Started section of this guide, Guzzle should already be installed, but if not please install it now before proceeding.

-When using Guzzle, we first need to create a new client:-
+When using Guzzle, we first need to create a new HTTP client:-

 ```
 $client = new \GuzzleHttp\Client();
 ```
-We can now proceed with making a new Guzzle request, in this case we specify it is a `POST` request, we pass in the Auth0 token exchange URL, and set the `form_params` to the values described above.
+We can now proceed with making a new request, in this case we specify it is a `POST` request, pass in the Auth0 token exchange URL, and set the `form_params` to the values described above.

 `form_params` specifies that the data will be sent in `application/x-www-form-urlencoded` format.